nushell/nushell/docs/README-duration-spec.md

 〉$today + ($day_after - $earlier_today)
 Tue, 04 Jan 2022 02:00:00 +0000 (a year ago)

-## expected something on 03 Jan 2022; I intended to add 1day, twice to 01 Jan.
+## expected something on 03 Jan 2022; I intended to add 1day, twice, to 01 Jan.
 ```

 Most commonly, you want a day date result.
 Sometimes (when it's "any time next {week,month}", you want a week or even a month result).